ejgallego/pycoq/README.md

 for the 0.13 version that targets Coq v8.13; note that OCaml >= 4.11.0
 is recommended, and >= 4.08.0 required by the dependencies.

+If that's your first checkout, you'll also have to update the `git` submodules, usually using `git submodule update --init --recursive`.

 For the moment, PyCoq requires a special version of `ppx_python`, while the situation stabilizes in the OPAM repository we have vendored it in the SerAPI branch we use.